roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  As he was showing her around, he told her about his plans for the evening.
 "I've been playing poker with a bunch of buddies from way back in my army days," Travers explained.
 "Normally, we play on Saturday, but this week we had to switch to Sunday.
 I thought about canceling so I could be with you, but the more I thought about it, the more I wanted to go ahead and have it.
 Of course, I want to show you off and we'll find another outfit that will help do that.
 And, yes, I will probably fuck you in front of them.
 But I also thought it would be a good opportunity to have some fun with your training to enjoy the taste of cum.
 Don't worry, you're not going to give blowjobs to everyone.
 But, you are going to eat their cum."

  "Oh, my," Valarie said.
 "Sir, I'm sorry, but I just don't know.
 I mean, I try...
 I just don't..."
-Report_Story #2